ibm-cloud-docs/bare-metal/eos-addon-considerations-classic-bm.md

 1. You can migrate to a different storage offering on your own.
 Other offerings include {{site.data.keyword.cloud}} Object Storage, {{site.data.keyword.cloud}} Block Storage, or {{site.data.keyword.cloud}} File Storage.
 1. You can use the assistance of an IBM partner to migrate to a different storage offering.
-1. You can continue with QuantaStor on {{site.data.keyword.cloud}} at your own risk.
+1. You can continue with QuantaStor on {{site.data.keyword.cloud}} at your own risk after the End of Support (EOS) date.
+Keep in mind that the licensing servers are decommissioning by 31 December 2025, and you can't use QuantaStor on {{site.data.keyword.cloud_notm}} beyond this date.
 1. You can purchase the QuantaStor license directly from the vendor, OSNEXUS, for access to the most recent updates, bug fixes, security updates, and support.

 If you switch to another storage offering, you must first migrate data from S3 compatible buckets on QuantaStor VSAs as a source directly to {{site.data.keyword.cloud}} Object Storage, {{site.data.keyword.cloud}} Block Storage, or {{site.data.keyword.cloud}} File Storage.
 For more information, see the following pages: